No3x/MMM-GoogleDocs-Notes/README.md

 ## Troubleshooting
 ### OAuth
-Since the OAuth-Authorization-Token is stored in the users home directory make sure to execute `node authorize.js` as the same user that runs the MagicMirror instance (user `pi` in my case).
+Since the OAuth-Authorization-Token is stored in the users home directory make sure to execute `node authorize.mjs` as the same user that runs the MagicMirror instance (user `pi` in my case).
-To ensure it execute the command explicitly as user `pi`: `sudo -u pi -- node authorize.js`
+To ensure it execute the command explicitly as user `pi`: `sudo -u pi -- node authorize.mjs`
 ### Outputs
 While setup watch the logs: `tail -f /home/pi/.pm2/logs/mm-out.log`.
 Log messages are prefixed with `[MMM-GoogleDocs-Notes]`.
 Watch out for scope errors and urls to open your browser in case the scope is not sufficient (like `The drive API returned an error: Error: Insufficient Permission: Request had insufficient authentication scopes.`).